1jour1vin

 Wine rated (2026 guide) 91/100

-The Gigondas Tradition Le Grand Montmirail 2024 reveals beautiful purity in its aromas of ripe red and blue fruits, as well as peppery notes of garrigue, spices, and liquid violet.
-It is medium-bodied, very pretty, pure, balanced, and graceful on the palate, with exceptional length.
-Enjoy this classic, satisfying and complex Gigondas over the next decade.
+The Gigondas Tradition Le Grand Montmirail 2024 reveals a beautiful purity in its aromas of ripe red and blue fruits, along with peppery notes of garrigue, spices, and liquid violet.
+It is medium-bodied, very lovely, pure, balanced, and graceful on the palate, with exceptional length.
+Enjoy this classic, satisfying, and complex Gigondas over the next decade.

 1JOUR1VIN PRICE